MShakir95/Space-X-Launchpad-Analysis/README.md

 The project consists of several Jupyter Notebooks that perform different aspects of the data analysis.
 The notebooks are organized in the following manner:

 01_data_collection API.ipynb - collects data from SpaceX's API and stores it in a SQL database (IBM's db2).

-02_data_collection_Webscrapping.ipynb - collects data from SpaceX's Wikipedia entry and stores it in a SQL database (IBM's db2)
+02_data_collection_Webscrapping.ipynb - collects data from SpaceX's Wikipedia entry and stores it in a SQL database (IBM's db2).

 03_data_wrangling.ipynb - cleans and preprocesses the collected data.

-04_SQL_EDA.ipynb - performs exploratory data analysis SQL queries
+04_SQL_EDA.ipynb - performs exploratory data analysis SQL queries.

 05_Exploratory_Data_Analysis_Visualization.ipynb - performs the data analysis, including exploratory data analysis and hypothesis testing.